Eric is an aquarium enthusiast with over two decades of experience caring for a wide array of tropical fish.

 Starting a Fish Tank from Scratch

 But failing to understand how to correctly take care of your new aquarium and its inhabitants will quickly lead to failure and frustration.
-Many a new fish keeper has given up, and many a fish has gone belly-up, because people did not understand how to correctly start a new fish tank.
+Many a new fish keeper has given up, and many a fish has gone belly-up because people did not understand how to correctly start a new fish tank.

 If you followed the setup guide that came with your new aquarium, within minutes you probably had your tank put together, filled with water and running.
 But that doesn’t necessarily mean it is ready for fish.
 The tough part of fish keeping is understanding all the little variables that go into making sure fish stay alive and healthy.

 Whether you are planning a Betta tank or a community freshwater aquarium, the same ideas apply.
 Just as you would want to prepare your home for a new puppy or kitten you should make sure your new fish have the right tank conditions to ensure their health and well-being.

 Here are a few tips to help you on your way.

-Tip #1: Cycle Your New Tank
+1: Cycle Your New Tank

 Cycling the tank means you are allowing it to grow the necessary bacteria in the substrate and filter to properly break down fish waste.
-Ammonia and other nasty substances can build up in a tank to the point where it is poisonous for the fish.
+Ammonia and other nasty substances can build up in a tank to the point where it is poisonous to the fish.
 In the absence of these healthy microorganisms, this process happens much quicker.

 The solution is to cycle the tank before adding fish.
-This can be accomplished by utilizing one of the kits that come with a new aquarium, using an over-the-counter product or simply by adding a little fish food and waiting.
+This can be accomplished by utilizing one of the kits that come with a new aquarium, using an over-the-counter product, or simply by adding a little fish food and waiting.

 Do not skip this step!
-There are numerous resources for learning how to cycle a tank on the web, and several different strategies.
+There are numerous resources for learning how to cycle a tank on the web and several different strategies.

 Only after you cycle the tank will it be ready to house fish and other aquatic life.
 To be sure, you can measure your water quality with a water testing kit made specifically for use in home aquariums.

-Get a Water Testing Kit and Learn to Use It
+2. Get a Water Testing Kit and Learn to Use It

 You need to monitor the chemical makeup of the water to be sure it is safe.
-The water testing kit tells you when your tank is properly cycled, and then lets you monitor the conditions in the tank as you add more fish.
+The water testing kit tells you when your tank is cycled correctly, and then lets you monitor the conditions in the tank as you add more fish.

 The living inhabitants of your tank are collectively referred to as the bioload.
-Everything that breathes, eats and excretes in your tank contributes to the bioload, from fish to frogs to shrimp.
+Everything that breathes, eats, and excretes in your tank contributes to the bioload, from fish to frogs to shrimp.
 Even those rotten little snails you can’t get rid of put strain on your tank's ecosystem.

-Once your tank is up and running for a while the bacteria colonies in your tank will have matured to where you probably won’t need to test the water all the time, unless something strange happens like a sudden die off of your stock.
-But in the beginning you want to get a handle on your water conditions, and make sure you aren’t overstocking
+Once your tank is up and running for a while, the bacteria colonies in your tank will have matured to where you probably won’t need to test the water all the time, unless something strange happens like a sudden die-off of your stock.
+But in the beginning, you want to get a handle on your water conditions and make sure you aren’t overstocking

-Tip #3: Test the pH of Your Water
+3. Test the pH of Your Water

-It’s not likely you’ll find Ammonia, Nitrates or Nitrates, but you will get an idea of how acidic (pH) your water is.
+It’s not likely you’ll find Ammonia, Nitrates, or Nitrates, but you will get an idea of how acidic (pH) your water is.
 Many fish species will adapt to a range of pH levels, so as long as your numbers aren’t too far off the charts, but you may wish to correct out-of-line pH.

 Adding additional chemicals is sometimes necessary, but always consider it the last resort.
 Instead, there are things you can put in your tank that will help even out the pH.
 For example, driftwood tends to lower pH and soften water.
 Using a substrate like crushed coral can raise pH.

-Tip #4: Research Fish Before You Buy!
+4. Research Fish Before You Buy

-Walking into the pet store and relying on the staff is very bad idea.
+Walking into the pet store and relying on the staff is a very bad idea.
 Do your own research before buying fish.
 Visit online forums and websites dedicated to fishkeeping if you have any questions.
 Choose fish that grow to the appropriate size for your aquarium, and that will get along with each other.
 There is no easy answer to this.
 The only way to select the right fish for your new tank is to take the time to learn.